"You know, Kieran, I think we should do you a favor. How about we help you get rid of your pathetic life?"

 "So," Kieran said, his voice laced with mockery, "is that all your lapdogs have got?
 Pathetic."

 Frank's fists clenched, his knuckles turning white.
-He could feel the eyes of the onlookers around them.

-He would not allow this humiliation to stand.
+He wouldn't allow this humiliation to stand.

 "Ben, Jacob," Frank growled, "stop holding back.
 Use your talents."